What is considered Domestic Violence or Domestic Battery in the State of Florida?

 Domestic Battery | Domestic Violence Charges in Clearwater, FL

-Have you been charged with a Domestic Violence or Domestic Battery crime (same thing) in Clearwater, Florida?
+Have you been charged with a Domestic Violence or Domestic Battery crime in Clearwater, Florida?
 Protect your rights!
 You must have an experienced, criminal defense attorney that specializes in Domestic Battery Cases.
-The state already does and that’ who you’re up aganist.
+The state already does and that' who you're up against.
 Not the alleged victim.
 You need an attorney that can navigate this landfall from the very beginning.
 Why?

-- By law, Domestic Violence or Battery charges are considered to be more heinous than criminal battery charges Florida.
+- By law, Domestic Violence or Battery charges are considered to be more aggravated than criminal battery charges in Florida.

 - It's the State of Florida that issues criminal charges, not the victim.
 And the victim cannot resend the charges.

 - The State of Florida has a “pro-prosecution” doctrine on all Domestic Battery & Violence crimes.